CaerusKaru/cardcontrol/README.md

 Hello!
 Welcome to CardControl.
 This is an access control system intended for use as part of a suite of campus services web applications.
 The application is being developed as a semester project for COMP-120: Web Engineering.

 Our current production URL is hosted at http://34.193.86.61.
-The corresponding azzaip server is hosted at http://52.204.216.32.
+The corresponding server for "azzaip", our Piazza clone to test the access control, is hosted at http://52.204.216.32.
+Its source can be found [here](https://github.com/CaerusKaru/azzaip).

 ## Our Stack